humansoftware/self-host-saas-k3s/samples/local_scripts/README.md

-# Local Scripts and Sample Configurations
+# Local Scripts and Configurations

 This folder contains ready-to-use scripts and configuration examples to help you connect to and manage your Self-Host SaaS K3s cluster from your local machine.